Journal of Clinical Investigation

 Studies were undertaken to investigate acquired resistance to cisplatin in human ovarian cancer cells.
 The cell lines A2780 and A2780/CP70 were studied to assess their respective characteristics of drug accumulation and efflux, cytosolic inactivation of drug, and DNA repair.
 All experiments were performed using 1-h drug exposures.
 The A2780/CP70 cell line was 13-fold more resistant to cisplatin than A2780 cells.
 When studied at their respective IC50 doses, drug accumulation rates were similar for the two cell lines.
 However, the resistant cell line was twofold more efficient at effluxing drug, which was associated with reduced total drug accumulation for equivalent micromolar drug exposures.
 At equivalent levels of total cellular drug accumulation, the two cell lines formed the same levels of cisplatin-DNA damage, suggesting that cytosolic inactivation of drug does not contribute to the differential in resistance between these cell lines.
 Resistant cells were also twofold more efficient at repairing cisplatin-DNA lesions in cellular DNA and in transfected plasmid DNA.
 We conclude that in these paired cell lines, alterations in drug uptake/efflux and in DNA repair are the major contributing factors to acquired resistance to cisplatin.

 Parker, Ricardo J.; Eastman, Alan; Bostick-Bruton, Frieda; and Reed, Eddie, "Acquired Cisplatin Resistance in Human Ovarian Cancer Cells is Associated with Enhanced Repair of Cisplatin-DNA Lesions and Reduced Drug Accumulation."
 (1991).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3592.